biast12/ClearTimerBot/README.md

 View detailed subscription information for a channel.

 - **Parameters:**
-  - `target_channel` (optional): Defaults to current channel if not specified
+  - `target_channel` (optional): Channel to check - defaults to current channel if not specified
 - **Shows:**
-  - Channel status and timer configuration
+  - Channel mention and subscription status
+  - Timer configuration (interval or daily schedule)
-  - Next scheduled clear time
+  - Next scheduled clear time (both absolute and relative)
+  - List of ignored message IDs (first 5 + count of remaining)
-  - List of ignored messages
+  - List of ignored users with mentions (first 5 + count of remaining)
-  - Helpful tips for managing the subscription
+  - Available management commands for the subscription
 - **Examples:**
   - `/sub info` - View info for current channel
   - `/sub info #general` - View info for #general

-#### `/sub ignore [message] [target_channel]`
+#### `/sub ignore [target] [target_channel]`

-Toggle a message to be ignored during channel clearing.
+Toggle a message or user to be ignored during channel clearing.
 Requires `Manage Messages` permission.

 - **Parameters:**
-  - `message`: Message ID or Discord message link to toggle ignore status
+  - `target`: Message ID/link or user mention/ID to toggle ignore status
   - `target_channel` (optional): Defaults to current channel if not specified
+- **Supports:**
+  - **Messages:** Provide message ID or Discord message link
+  - **Users:** Provide user mention (@username) or user ID
 - **Examples:**
   - `/sub ignore 123456789` - Toggle ignore status for message in current channel
   - `/sub ignore https://discord.com/channels/.../123456789` - Toggle using message link
+  - `/sub ignore @JohnDoe` - Toggle ignore status for a user's messages
-  - `/sub ignore 123456789 #general` - Toggle ignore status in #general
+  - `/sub ignore 987654321 #general` - Toggle ignore status for user ID in #general

 #### `/sub list`

 List all active subscriptions in the current server.

 - **Shows:**
-  - All subscribed channels
+  - All subscribed channels with their names
   - Timer configuration for each channel
-  - Next clear time for each channel
+  - Next clear time for each channel (with relative time)
-  - Number of ignored messages per channel
+  - Total number of ignored entities (messages + users) per channel
+  - Helpful tip to use `/sub info` for detailed channel information
 - **Example:**
-  - `/sub list` - Display all active subscriptions
+  - `/sub list` - Display all active subscriptions in the server

 #### `/sub clear [target_channel]`

 Manually trigger a message clear for a subscribed channel.
 Requires `Manage Messages` permission.

 - **Parameters:**
-  - `target_channel` (optional): Defaults to current channel if not specified
+  - `target_channel` (optional): Channel to clear - defaults to current channel if not specified
 - **Examples:**
   - `/sub clear` - Manually clear current channel
   - `/sub clear #general` - Manually clear #general